MEO had the pleasure, to conduct an interview with Mr. Samy Soliman, President of Investors Association in Taba and Nuweiba.

 Can you tell us more about the investors association in Taba and Nuweiba?

-Well we are an organized entity that includes several investors who have got investment projects in South Sinai, Nuweiba and Taba.
+Well we are an organised entity that includes several investors who have got investment projects in South Sinai, Nuweiba and Taba.

 How do you regard the strategic importance of the South Sinai zone?